-• EN 469:2005
+• EN 469:2020

-Performance requirements for protective clothing for firemen
+Protective clothing for firefighters - Performance requirements for protective clothing for firefighting activities

 • EN ISO 20471:2013